 As the solar panel market matures and government incentives continue their gradual phase-out, manufacturers, distributors, and installers need to find new ways to differentiate themselves in a competitive market.

-The 30 percent federal tax credit started a step-down process on January 1, 2020, and over the next few years will eventually drop to zero.
+The 30% federal tax credit started a step-down process on January 1, 2020, and over the next few years will eventually drop to zero.
 Now is the time to prepare for that day by utilizing other methods of facilitating payment for customers.
-Business may still be booming, but change is coming down the road, and smart solar company owners are lining up their business plans today.
+Business may still be booming, but change is coming.
+Smart solar company owners are already lining up their future business plans.

-Your customers likely already understand the advantages of going solar, but most are probably unaware of the payment options they have that go beyond the tax rebate approach.
+Your customers likely already understand the advantages of going solar, but may be unaware of how they’re going to pay.
 Familiarizing yourself with the choices available and establishing a good working relationship with a solid lender now can help your business flourish in the near-term as well as later on, when tax breaks are no longer a part of the equation.

 In many areas in the home improvement arena, offering payment options can grow your business by increasing leads and boosting close rates.
 Why?
 Because payment options help customers make the smartest use of their money.
 When a customer realizes they can get into a solar system today without dipping into their home equity or racking up high-interest debt on a credit card, they’re much more likely to say “yes” to you.

-The key to using payment options to improve your sales process is to offer a choice to your customers, and then let them make the decision.
+The key to using payment options is to offer choices to your customers, and then let them make the decision.
 They know their own financial situation, and can choose the loan that makes most sense for them.
-It’s best not to prejudge your customer based on outward cues like the size of their house or the cars they drive.
+It’s best not to judge based on outward cues like the size of their house or the cars they drive.
 Just offer a choice of payment options and let them determine which works best for them.
 Giving your customer that opportunity to choose can make the difference to closing the sale.

 A Same-As-Cash Loan makes closing deals, upselling, and delighting your customers an absolute breeze.
 It’s a short-term lending solution with no monthly payment required and no interest if paid off within the “same-as-cash” period.
 It’s an ideal option for customers who prefer not to use their own money today, even though they may have the cash on hand.